quiquee/obc-docs/protocol-spec.md

 ### 3.5 Events
-The event framework provide ability to generate and consume predefined and custom events.
+The event framework provides the ability to generate and consume predefined and custom events.
 There are 3 basic components:
-  - Event Stream
+  - Event stream
-  - Event Adapters
+  - Event adapters
-  - Event Structures
+  - Event structures

 #### 3.5.1 Event Stream
 An event stream is a gRPC channel capable of sending and receiving events.
-Each consumer establishes an event stream to the event framework and expresses the events that it is interested in.
-Event producer only sends appropriate events to the consumers who connected to the producer over event stream.
+Each consumer establishes an event stream to the event framework and expresses the events that it is interested in. the event producer only sends appropriate events to the consumers who have connected to the producer over the event stream.

-The Event Stream initializes a buffer and a timeout parameters.
+The event stream initializes the buffer and timeout parameters.
 The buffer holds the number of events waiting for delivery, and the timeout has 3 options when the buffer is full:

 - If timeout is less than 0, drop the newly arriving events
-- If timeout is 0, block on the event till the buffer becomes available
+- If timeout is 0, block on the event until the buffer becomes available
-- If timeout is greater than 0, wait for the specified timeout and drop the event if buffer remains full after timeout
+- If timeout is greater than 0, wait for the specified timeout and drop the event if the buffer remains full after the timeout

 #### 3.5.1.1 Event Producer
-The event producer exposes a function to send an event, `Send(e *pb.OpenchainEvent)`, `OpenchainEvent` is either pre-defined `Block` or `Generic` events.
+The event producer exposes a function to send an event, `Send(e *pb.OpenchainEvent)`, where `OpenchainEvent` is either a pre-defined `Block` or a `Generic` event.
 More events will be defined in the future to include other elements of the fabric.

 ```
 message Generic {